robenkleene/design-references/houdini/houdini-rendering.md

 ## Mantra

-While Mantr ia rendering you can click-and-hold in the render preview to prioritize certain areas.
+While Mantra is rendering you can click-and-hold in the render preview to prioritize certain areas.

 You can also right-click and choose "Sticky Priority" and you can click and area to prioritize.